laurenhamann/book-blog/content/blog/reviews/The Night Circus/index.md

 True love or not, the game must play out, and the fates of everyone involved, from the cast of extraordinary circus performers to the patrons, hang in the balance, suspended as precariously as the daring acrobats overhead.

 Written in rich, seductive prose, this spell-casting novel is a feast for the senses and the heart.

+## My Thoughts

+Okay.
+I just finished this one.
+It was a bit of a struggle because I had to make sure I was fully focused the entire time.
+There was so much filler in this book that I found it hard to completely lose myself in the story.
+Before starting this one, I read a few of the reviews on goodreads.
+Someone said that this book was like a wedding cake, looks beautiful with all the little details made precisely with fondant but when you finally bite into it there isn't much cake.
+Now I can admit that possibly, I was swayed by reading this review before listening but I found that review to be 100% accurate.
+The story is very unique.
+That is why I gave it 4 stars.
+But the story was so large that it became extremely vague.
+I also believe that this vast story made the characters feel less real in a way.
+I couldn't feel for them as I normally do in such dramatic ups and downs.